ZacTyAdams/T4/README.md

 git add .
 This will add all changed files.
 Then run

-git commit -m "What I learned in boating school issss......"
+git commit -m "Enter the changes you made here"
 This will commit the files.
 But for it to really matter, you need to run

 git push -u origin master